jyeno/hang_uni_man/README.md

 Server for the local multiplayer hangman, a toy network project

+## Run

+To run this project you only need to have installed the programming language [zig](https://github.com/ziglang/zig) and run:

+`zig build run`

 ## Rules

 The player must get the word right, the first to do so will be the winner.